 Within this framework, the following medium-term ECOTECH priorities are established for the period of 2015-2019 :

-4. Inclusive growth - addressing the social dimension of globalisation, health, gender
+4. inclusive growth - addressing the social dimension of globalization, health, gender

 These medium-term priorities will be reviewed again in 2019.